Can Cats Suffer from Mental Disorders?

 What causes mental disorders in cats?

 Mental health lapses can sometimes be genetic in humans.
 It is not so for cats.
 Cats may develop mental health issues after experiencing traumatic external stressors.
-A relocation, abandonment by mistake, changes in the owner’s behavior towards it, may also cause the cat to suffer from mental health issues.
-So, the next time you notice your cat behaving oddly, don't just shrug it off as your cat being "weird."
+A relocation, abandonment by mistake, or changes in the owner’s behavior towards it may also cause the cat to suffer from mental health issues.
+So, the next time you notice your cat behaving oddly, don’t just shrug it off as your cat being “weird.”
 Who knows, maybe it has a mental health disorder.

 Was this article helpful?